Introducing useful shortcut keys in Visual Studio Code

 Chord folding at cursor position

-The top is collapsed and the bottom is expanded.
+The top part is folded, and the bottom part is unfolded.

-As you use it, it can get tedious to have to move the mouse cursor to the line number every time.
+After using it for a while, it becomes tedious to move the mouse cursor to the line number every time.

 Code folding for the entire file